slawlor/ractor/README.md

 // the implementation of our actor's "logic"
 #[async_trait::async_trait]
-impl ActorHandler for PingPong {
+impl Actor for PingPong {
     // An actor has a message type type Msg = Message;
     // and (optionally) internal state